-Our units, common stock and warrants are each traded on the NASDAQ Capital Market under the symbols "STLRU," "STLR" and "STLRW, respectively.
+Our units, common stock and warrants are each traded on the NASDAQ Capital Market under the symbols "STLRU," "STLR" and "STLRW," respectively.
 Our units commenced public trading on August 19, 2016, and our common stock and our warrants commenced public trading on October 10, 2016.

-The table below sets forth, for the calendar quarter indicated, the high and low bid prices of our units, common stock and warrants as reported on the Nasdaq for the period from August 19, 2016 through November 30, 2016.
+The table below sets forth, for the calendar quarter indicated, the high and low bid prices of our units, common stock and warrants as reported on the Nasdaq for the fiscal year ended November 30, 2017 and the period from August 19, 2016 through November 30, 2016.